 Robert Kotick, CEO of Activision Blizzard will be gifting $4 million dollars to the University of Michigan to launch a new esports minor.

 The new esports minor coming to University of Michigan is one that will catapult a new wave of student learning.
 A multimillion dollar gift from Robert Kotick will establish multiple different pathways.
 Thus, opening up the option students to pursue esports at University of Michigan.
-The question that needs to be asked is, what exactly are these pathways?
+The question is, what exactly are these pathways?

 Where does Robert Kotick $4 million go aside from esports minor?

 Kotick’s $4 million gift will fund a professor to lead the development of the program.
 He will combine best-in-class research and instruction in computer science, sports management and user experience.
 On top of that, other disciplines will receive support, the University of Michigan news column states.
 With this funding, he hopes that this will lay a good base for student preparing for the esports industry.